-Fairy-type Pokemon have a great reputation for being both cute and deadly.
-Here are the strongest ones you need on your team to take you to victory.
+Fairy-type Pokemon have a good reputation for being both cute and deadly.
+Here are the top 10 strongest ones you need on your team to take you to victory.

-They may not be as common as Water and Fire-types, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.
+They may not be as common as Water and Fire-types within the franchise, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.

 Perhaps most importantly, these are well-known Dragon killers.
 Before they were introduced in Gen VI, Dragon-types were widely considered to be the most powerful – but vulnerability to Fairy Pokemon puts a kink in their armor.